 When it comes to providing information to employers, members, and beneficiaries, we team up with the pension funds as much as possible.
 Together with one of the funds we work for, the ABP public sector pension fund, we have developed the “Personal Pension Pot” concept, which gives ABP pension fund members and beneficiaries instant insight into their pension benefits.
 This kind of transparency has turned out to get people to take a more active approach to their pension, and to get a better grip on their financial future.
 On top of that, the Personal Pension Pot eliminates many pension misconceptions, such as “there won’t be any pension capital left over for me when I retire.”
 Or “I pay more in premiums now than I will get in pension payments in retirement.”
 Learning that this latter misconception is actually the other way around has set many minds at ease.

 Together with the pension fund for the housing corporation sector, SPW, we developed a similar solution.
-The “Clear Overview & Insight” service gives SPW member and beneficiaries insight into their financial future.
+The “Clear Overview & Insight” service gives SPW participants insight into their financial future.
 Besides the pension they can expect to receive in retirement, they also get an at-a-glance overall view of their other, future income and expenditure.
 And those of a possible partner are added to that later.
 We have seen that members and beneficiaries are very pleased with this overall view of their financial situation.
 If they are unhappy about the level of their future income, the Clear Overview & Insight service suggests possible ways to do something about that, such as saving and investing.
 Members and beneficiaries have welcomed these new services.